Natural Health Products

 Ashwagandha is an herb found in dry areas of India, the Middle East, and some parts of Africa.
 Ashwagandha has been used in India for hundreds of years to help the body cope with stress.

 The dried root of ashwagandha is used medicinally.
-It is an herb that is taken orallyorallyto be taken by mouth (swallowed), at a dose of 2 g to 6 g per day.
+It is an herb that is taken orally, at a dose of 2 g to 6 g per day.

 Your health care provider may have recommended using this product in other ways.
 Contact a health care provider if you have questions.